Vertebral Fusion Surgery (Spondylodesis) as therapy for Spondylolisthesis (instability of vertebral spine)

 In the spine centre of orthopaedic Gelenk-Klinik the specialists established a wide range of treatment to treat spinal disc degeneration while preserving flexibility of the spine.

 However in some cases of severe cases of slipping vertebrae (spondylolisthesis) there is no alternative to spinal fusion surgery in order to preserve pain free mobility for patients.

 Slipping vertebrate bones: What is Spondylolisthesis?

 The condition of spondylolisthesis can not be diagnosed through X-ray images alone: Many patients display a certain degree of instability of the lumbar spine.
-In some cases this diagnose appears accidentally.
+In some cases this diagnosis appears accidentally.
 It is, however no reason for alarm, if the patients do not display typical neurological signs of spinal instability.
 In many patients this condition is sufficiently compensated and no reason for alarm.
 Without having severe back pain or neurological conditions a slipped vertebrae is no critical condition.
 So for many patients the forward displacement of the vertebrate body is symptom free and does not require any particular medical attention.

 Typical symptoms of Spondylolisthesis

 Sufferers of spondylolisthesis typically experience severe back pain and pain in the legs and feet.
 The reason for back pain and radiating pain is the pinched nerve.
 The vertebrate bodies contain the vertebrate cord, which is an essential part of the central nervous system.